 The greatest evidence in favor of seeing aging as having a unifying core is the way single genes can modulate the aging process.
-According to the GenAge database, hundreds of genes that when individually manipulated can alter aging and/or lifespan have been identified in model organisms.
+According to the GenAge database, we know of >1,500 genes that when individually manipulated can alter aging and/or lifespan have been identified in model organisms.
 The plasticity of lifespans in invertebrates shows how one or a few genes can regulate the entire aging process (Lin et al., 1998; Vanfleteren and Braeckman, 1999; Benard and Hekimi, 2002; Johnson, 2002; Kenyon, 2010).
 For example, in worms, single gene mutations can extend lifespan by almost 10-fold (Ayyadevara et al., 2008).
 In mice, there are several examples of single genes that can extend longevity, in some cases by around 50%, increase the MRDT, and delay the onset of multiple age-related changes and diseases (Liang et al., 2003; de Magalhaes et al., 2005).
 These results clearly argue that genetic mechanisms can, up to a certain degree, regulate aging in mammals.
 (These genes and their mechanisms are further detailed elsewhere.)
 Human studies have shown a significant degree of heritability of longevity, in particular at later ages (Hjelmborg et al., 2006).
 Studies in centenarians, in fact, have shown that the offspring of long-lived parents are protected against age-related diseases (for example see Atzmon et al., 2004).
 Genetic variants (alleles) in human homologs of genes shown to regulate aging in model organisms have also been associated with human longevity (Bonafe et al., 2003; Suh et al., 2008), albeit effects as marked as those observed in model organisms have not been observed in humans.
+In fact, and in spite of individually having a small effect, dozens of genetic variants have been associated with human longevity, as compiled in our LongevityMap database (Budovsky et al., 2013).
 Lastly, it has been argued that the rapid evolution of longevity in the human lineage indicates that maybe a small number of genes are able to regulate the pace of aging (Cutler, 1975).

 One of the most intriguing phenotypes in the biology of aging is the accelerated aging witnessed in humans and animals as a result of certain mutations.
 Progeroid syndromes, as they are called, are rare genetic diseases that originate a phenotype that resembles accelerated aging.
 The three most studied such syndromes are Werner's (WS), Cockayne, and Hutchinson-Gilford's syndrome (Martin, 1978; Martin and Oshima, 2000).
 Though patients with Down syndrome or trisomy 21 often also exhibit progeroid features (Martin, 1978; Raji and Rao, 1998), this disease has not gathered as much attention from the perspective of aging research as the other three syndromes named above.
 In particular patients with WS exhibit striking features resembling accelerated aging and show an early onset--compared to normal aging--of multiple age-related diseases like diabetes, cataracts, osteoporosis, baldness, and atherosclerosis (Goto, 1997; Fig. 1).
 Though differences exist in terms of pathology, what most markedly distinguishes these syndromes is age of onset with Hutchinson-Gilford's and Cockayne syndrome almost exclusively affecting children while WS patients normally reach adulthood.
 There are also five reported cases of a neonatal form of progeria called Wiedemann-Rautenstrauch syndrome, in which babies appear to be born old, but further research is needed to confirm or dismiss such cases as accelerated aging (Rodriguez et al., 1999; Arboleda et al., 2007).